Ashu6200/ReachMe-Social-Media-WebApp/README.md

 # ReachMe-Social-Media-WebApp

-It is basically Web applications  that were made for the purpose of allowing people to quickly share content with efficiency and in real-time.
+A MERN stack based project on social media application.
+It is completely working project.
+Its' completely responsive application.
+MongoDB Express React Redux NodeJs Firebase are user in this project.

 ## Features